jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

 I would that ye should be steadfast and immovable, always abounding in good works, that Christ, the Lord God Omnipotent, may seal you his, ...

-### Sunday School Teachers' words
+### Feelings on Benjamin
-All things by the King Benjamin account continue to resonate.
+All things in King Benjamin's account continue to resonate with me 2100 years later.

 - I choose to have faith, as the people in Mosiah
   - People of King Benjamin's days "And it is the faith which we have had on the things which our king has spoken unto us that has brought us to this great knowledge"